LunarG/VulkanTools/layersvt/device_simulation.md

 ## DevSim Layer operation and configuration
 At application startup, during vkCreateInstance(), the DevSim layer initializes its internal tables from the actual physical device in the system, then loads its configuration file, which specifies override values to apply to those internal tables.

-A configuration file need not specify every possible Vulkan parameter; a sparse set of override values is permitted.
+A configuration file need not specify every possible Vulkan parameter;
+a sparse set of override values is permitted.

 The JSON fileformat consumed by the DevSim layer is specified by a JSON schema, the canonical URI of which is "https://schema.khronos.org/vulkan/devsim_1_0_0.json#"

-The top-level sections of a configuration file are specified by the DevSim JSON schema, and are processed as follows.
+The top-level sections of a configuration file are specified by the DevSim JSON schema, and are processed as follows:
 * `$schema` - Mandatory.
 Must be the URI string referencing the JSON schema.
 * `comments` - Optional.
 May contain arbitrary comments, description, copyright, etc.
 * `VkPhysicalDeviceProperties` - Optional.
 May contain valid name/value overrides.
 * `VkPhysicalDeviceFeatures` - Optional.
 May contain valid name/value overrides.

-Other top-level sections of the schema are not yet supported.
+* The remaining top-level sections of the schema are not yet supported by DevSim.

-The schema permits additional top-level sections to be optionally added to a configuration files.
+The schema permits additional top-level sections to be optionally included in configuration files;
+any additional top-level sections will be ignored by DevSim.

-The schema will perform basic range checking for common Vulkan data types, but it cannot detect if a particular configuration makes no sense.
-Also, if the configuration attempts to add capabilities beyond what the actual device is natively capable of providing, then the results are undefined.
+The schema defines basic range checking for common Vulkan data types, but it cannot detect if a particular configuration makes no sense.
+If a configuration defines capabilities beyond what the actual device is natively capable of providing, the results are undefined.

 ## Example of a DevSim JSON configuration file
 ```json